Troubleshoot GPU health check failures

 Go to Logs Explorer

-Replace NODE_NAME with the name of the compute node.
+• NODE_NAME: the name of the compute node.

 Resolve the error

-After you identify the cause of the GPU health check failure in the previous section, choose one of the following resolution methods based on the error:
+After you identify the cause of the health check failure in the previous section, choose one of the following resolution methods based on the error:

 If you can't resolve the error, then contact your account team or support.